kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(13\) *Back azimuth proportional coverage limit* shall represent the limit of the sector in which proportional back azimuth guidance is transmitted.

-\(14\) *MLS ground equipment identification* shall represent the last three characters of the system identification specified in §171.311(i)(2).
+\(14\) *MLS ground equipment identification* shall represent the last three characters of the system identification specified in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.311   Signal format requirements.|§171.311]](i)(2).
 The characters shall be encoded in accordance with International Alphabet No. 5 (IA-5) using bits b1 through b6.

 <div>